 Summer Sewage Clogs

-- Odor: Bad smells rising from your pipes is a good indicator of a potential sewage issue.
-This typically occurs due to a clog, which means your indoor indoor plumbing is not fully emptying, and the result is sewer gas emission.
+- You’re experiencing an odor.
+Bad smells coming from your pipes are a great indicator that there is a sewage issue.
+This is typically due to a clog which means your indoor plumbing is not fully emptying.

 - Slow flow and drainage.
 This is also a great sign of a clog.